chen-ky/GrammarCompiler/limitfuzzer/README.md

 Both versions share the `grammar.py` file for grammar definition.

 ## Running

+### Flags
+* `--stdin-read` read bytes from stdin as random source.
+Defaults to using a PRNG implementation if this flag is not specified.

 ### Python interpreter
 For the Python3 version just run it like any other Python program: `python main_p3.py`